-Nintendo Nes Classic Gets Hacked, Now Players Can Play Games From Other Consoles
+Nintendo NES Classic Gets Hacked, Now Players Can Play Games From Other Consoles

 Reddit has the instructions on how to install the program that will enable players to use other games on the Nintendo NES Classic, but players should be careful in following the instructions to the “T” because one mistake and their consoles might end up as paperweight, which is what computer experts refer to as “bricking.”

 Gizmodo said that players should begin by creating a save file in the Super Mario Bros first slot on the Nintendo NES Classic.
-After that they should connect their console to a computer with the use of a micro-USB cable.
+After that, they should connect their console to a computer with the use of a micro-USB cable.

-When that’s done the console has to be booted in “FEL” mode and the way to do this is to press on the power button when the console is turned off and hold it.
-While holding on the power button the player should also press and hold on the reset button.
+When that’s done, the console has to be booted in “FEL” mode, and the way to do this is to press the power button when the console is turned off and hold it.
+While holding the power button, the player should also press and hold the reset button.

-The instructions also say that while the player is holding on the power and reset buttons he/she should also run a “sunxi-FEL” interface on the computer.
+The instructions also say that while the player is holding the power and reset buttons, he/she should also run a “sunxi-FEL” interface on the computer.
 There are more details about this program on this link and Gizmodo says that players can download the sunxi-FEL there.

 Most computer-related websites say that there aren’t too many risks in downloading the RetroArch program into the Nintendo NES Classic but they still advise people to be careful when doing so.

-As for legalities Nintendo hasn’t released a statement regarding the tweaking of the Nintendo NES Classic to accommodate other games not intended for them but it’s likely that they will soon.
+As for legalities, Nintendo hasn’t released a statement regarding the tweaking of the Nintendo NES Classic to accommodate other games not intended for them but it’s likely that they will soon.

-[Featured image by Shizuo Kambayashi/AP Images]
+[Featured Image by Shizuo Kambayashi/AP Images]